TimKong21/Medical-Appointment-No-Show-Prediction/README.md

 For a comprehensive understanding of the project, refer to:

-- `Project Notebook.ipynb` for detail model development process
+- `Project Notebook.ipynb` for detail model development process.

-- `Model Deployment.ipynb` for detail odel deployment process
+- `Model Deployment.ipynb` for detail model deployment process.

-- `Project Documentation.pdf` for comprehensive project documentation
+- `Project Documentation.pdf` for comprehensive project documentation.